The following basic patient rights are recognized by North Oaks. For the

 as long as they do not interfere with diagnostic procedures or treatments.

-- To be interviewed and examined in surroundings where others are not involved
+- To be interviewed and examined in surroundings where others who are not

-in your care cannot see or hear.
-This includes the right to have a person
+involved in your care cannot see or hear.
+This includes the right to have

-of one’s own sex present during certain parts of a physical examination,
+a person of one’s own sex present during certain parts of a physical

-treatment or procedure performed by a health care professional of the
+examination, treatment or procedure performed by a health care professional

-opposite sex; and the right not to remain disrobed any longer than is
+of the opposite sex; and the right not to remain disrobed any longer than

 - To expect that any discussions involving your care will be conducted away